 - Any other COVID-19-related expenses reasonably necessary to the function of government that satisfy the fund’s eligibility criteria

-DeCurtis Shield™ uses smart thermography cameras to quickly assess temperature at the thermal brain tunnel using patent-pending methodology to provide the fastest and most accurate body temperature in any environment.
+DeCurtis Shield™ uses smart thermography cameras to quickly assess temperature at the brain thermal tunnel using patent-pending methodology to provide the fastest and most accurate body temperature in any environment.
 Shield Kiosks can provide a facility’s first line of defense against COVID-19.
 Because of that it may qualify as a necessary expenditure.
 If government entities haven’t already budgeted for this technology prior to the establishment of the CARES Act and they invest in Shield Kiosks before December 30th, 2020, the investments could be partially or fully funded.

 Important note: If a government entity has not used funds it has received to cover costs that were incurred by December 30, those funds must be returned to the Department of the Treasury.
 In other words, use it or lose it.